patrickbucher/learning-clojure/getting-clojure.md

     > (disj genres :comedy)
     #{:scifi :drama :action :love}

-Be aware taht `nil` is a valid set entry and map key:
+Be aware that `nil` is a valid set entry and map key:

     > (contains? #{:foo :bar nil} nil)
     true